backstage/backstage/plugins/azure-devops-backend/README.md

 - `host` and `token` can be the same as the ones used for the `integration` section
 - `AZURE_TOKEN` environment variable must be set to a [Personal Access Token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page) with read access to both Code and Build
 - `organization` is your Azure DevOps Organization name or for Azure DevOps Server (on-premise) this will be your Collection name
-- `top` sets the max number of items to return - currently only applies to builds

 ## Links